-a.
-Nothing in the VAWA Final Rule limits the authority of an owner, when notified of a court order, to comply with a court order with respect to (24 CFR 5.2005(d)(1)):

-1) The rights of access or control of property, including civil protection orders issued to protect a victim of domestic violence, dating violence, sexual assault, or stalking; or b.
+- a.
+Nothing in the VAWA Final Rule limits the authority of an owner, when notified of a court order, to comply with a court order with respect to $(24\ CFR\ 5.2005(d)(1))$ : - 1) The rights of access or control of property, including civil protection orders issued to protect a victim of domestic violence, dating violence, sexual assault, or stalking; or - 2) The distribution or possession of property among members of a household in a case. - b.
 Nothing in the VAWA Final Rule limits an owner from evicting a victim of domestic violence, dating violence, sexual assault, or stalking for a lease violation that is not premised on an act of domestic violence, dating violence, sexual assault, or stalking, as long as the owner does not subject the victim to more demanding standards than other tenants when deciding whether to evict.
-(See 24 CFR 5.2005(d)(2).)
+(See 24 CFR 5.2005(d)(2).) - c.
+Nothing in the VAWA Final Rule limits an owner from evicting a tenant (including the victim of domestic violence, dating violence, sexual assault, or stalking) if the owner can demonstrate an actual and imminent threat to other tenants or those employed at or providing services to the HCV property would be present if the tenant or lawful occupant is not evicted.
+(See 24 CFR 5.2005(d)(3).)